rayalan/binary-adages/content/pages/profile-interview-answers.md

 * Doing it right is a necessity, but adds no value to software.
 * Documentation and guidance is often vague or just outright missing.
 * Error messages are usually unhelpful for determining the actual problem.
-* The actual work is often the intersection of many technologies (e.g., yarn, tsc, webpack, and a few plugins).
+* The actual work is often the intersection of many technologies (e.g., Yarn, tsc, Webpack, and a few plugins).
 This amplifies the instruction problem because nobody is using the exact same setup.
 * There are a lot of legacy complications -- such as why am I still specifying whether I want common modules or ES modules in the year 2023?
 * Malicious packages are a security attack vector, which just adds to the joy.
 * Packages use packages which use packages, creating dependency collisions, more security headaches (because packages need to update their dependencies), and gigabytes of node_modules data.
 * The giant node_modules directories have secondary effects on CI/CD, such as reducing build speed while also making caching hard.
 * Unless one has a really good test suite (which is time consuming and easy to get wrong), package upgrades introduce a nerve-wracking question: Has anything subtly changed about the behavior of the program?

 All together, packaging and bundling is a pain, especially for any sort of combination with many tools that need to play together well.
-The fact that there are a couple other attempts to solve the packaging problem (e.g., yarn, pnpm) merely adds to the chaos.
+The fact that there are a couple other attempts to solve the packaging problem (e.g., Yarn, pnpm) merely adds to the chaos.

 ## What are the benefits and the drawbacks of working in an Agile environment?

 I see three big upsides to an Agile environment:

-* _Rapid delivery of value_.
-Software doesn't sit on the shelf gathering dust; it generates value for the business.
+* _Rapid delivery of value._ Software doesn't sit on the shelf gathering dust; it generates value for the business.
-* _Faster feedback_.
-Software gets used, which exposes problems or pain points.
+* _Faster feedback._ Software gets used, which exposes problems or pain points.
-* _Improved responsiveness to business priorities_.
-Business needs change rapidly, and rather than trying to predict the next two years, Agile development can quickly pivot and change priorities.
+* _Improved responsiveness to business priorities._ Business needs change rapidly, and rather than trying to predict the next two years, Agile development can quickly pivot and change priorities.

 The big downside for Agile development is that it can lack adequate long-term focus.
 Some engineering problems, especially non-functional requirements, take a well-designed plan executed over the long term.
 Agile tends to avoid this kind of planning.
 Likewise, constantly doing the immediately expedient solution can easily build up tech debt and gradually drag the team down.
 At the same time, the best solution for the company is not necessarily a series of iterations away from the current solution.
 Agile excels at finding the locally optimal solution, but often misses far more globally optimal approaches.

 The second downside of some Agile implementations is that they are overly rigid.
 Agile is intended to be, well, agile and adapt to the specifics of the situation.
 When it doesn't do that (e.g., "we can't do that because it isn't Agile"), Agile can become an anchor.
 Rather than serving to help teams excel, the Agile process itself adds stress.
 For example, teams who take commitments extremely seriously may find themselves stressing out at the end of every sprint.